shapirodaniel/deno-overview/deno-presentation-notes.md

 Deno's standard modules are <em>not yet stable</em>

-- currently version the standard modules differently from CLI to reflect this
-- unlike Deno namespace, use of standard modules do not require --unstable flag, unless standard module itself uses an unstable Deno feature
+- unlike the Deno namespace, the use of standard modules does not require the <code>--unstable</code> flag (unless a standard module itself uses an unstable Deno feature)
-- note: this is a deviation from the general pattern requiring --unstable flags!
+<em>note: this is a deviation from the general pattern requiring --unstable flags</em>
 </details><br/>

 # Query permissions at runtime